MHunga/amz_360/README.md

         )
 ```

-* To display 360 image from url
+* To display 360 image from client

 1. Create new account from [Modernbiztech](https://www.modernbiztech.com/).